Shirgaon Fort

-Shirgaon Fort / Shirgao Fort (शिरगाव किल्ला) is a fort located 6.5km from Palghar, in Palghar district, of Maharashtra.
+Shirgaon Fort / Shirgao Fort (शिरगाव किल्ला) is a fort located 6.5 km from Palghar, in Palghar district, of Maharashtra.
 This fort is in very good condition.
 The outer walls, steps, parapets, bastions etc. in solid masonry are in excellent order and worth seeing.
 The fort is located in the Shirgaon village.

 History

 This fort was built during Yadava of Devgiri in 1225 A.D.
 This fort was under the Gujarati Musalman rulers in 1432, followed by the Bahamani Dynasty.
 After the defeat of Bahamani dynasty, the fort was under the Ahmednagar Sultanate for a short period.
-All the forts close to Vasai fort were won by Portuguese in 1520-1533.
+All the forts close to Vasai fort were won by Portuguese in 1520–1533.
 In November 1737 Maratha army tried to capture the fort but, retreated in December 1737.
 After the siege of Vasai fort, Maratha army captured the fort on 22 January 1739.
 The Marathas repaired the fort in 1772.
 The Fort was captured by British in 1818.

 How to reach

-The nearest town is Palghar which is 109km from Mumbai.
+The nearest town is Palghar which is 109 km from Mumbai.
 The base village of the fort is Shirgaon.
 There are good hotels at Palghar and Shirgaon.
 Palghar is well connected by Road and rail route.